IBM claims its Neural Computer achieves record AI model training time

 Playing Atari games with AI

 The researchers used 26 out of 27 nodes per card within the Neural Computer, carrying out experiments on a total of 416 nodes.
-Two instances of their Atari game-playing application — which extracted frames from a given Atari 2600 game, performed image pre-processing, ran the images through machine learning models, and performed an action within the game — ran on each of the 416 FPGAs, scaling up to 832 instances running in parallel.
+Two instances of their Atari game-playing application — which extracted frames from a given Atari 2600 game, performed image preprocessing, ran the images through machine learning models, and performed an action within the game — ran on each of the 416 FPGAs, scaling up to 832 instances running in parallel.

 To obtain the highest performance, the team shied away from emulating the Atari 2600, instead opting to use the FPGAs to implement the console’s functionality at higher frequencies.
-They tapped a framework from the open-source MiSTer project, which aims to recreate consoles and arcade machines using modern hardware, and bumped the Atari 2600’s processor clock to 150 MHz up from 3.58 MHz.
+They tapped a framework from the open source MiSTer project, which aims to recreate consoles and arcade machines using modern hardware, and bumped the Atari 2600’s processor clock to 150 MHz up from 3.58 MHz.
 This produced roughly 2,514 frames per second compared with the original 60 frames per second.

-In the image pre-processing step, IBM’s application converted the frames from color to grayscale, eliminated flickering, rescaled images to a smaller resolution, and stacked the frames into groups of four.
+In the image preprocessing step, IBM’s application converted the frames from color to grayscale, eliminated flickering, rescaled images to a smaller resolution, and stacked the frames into groups of four.
 It then passed these onto an AI model that reasoned about the game environment and a submodule that selected the action for the next frames by identifying the maximum reward as predicted by the AI model.

 Yet another algorithm — a genetic algorithm — ran on an external computer connected to the Neural Computer via a PCIe connection.
 It evaluated the performance of each instance and identified the top-performing of the bunch, which it selected as “parents” of the next generation of instances.